 This adaptive species is often grown as a shield or hedge plant in urban settings, as it grows a thick canopy that extends most of the way to the ground.

 The leaves often have distinct ridging and turn bright yellow/orange in fall.
 The nut-like fruits mature in a similar fashion to beads on a string in October.
-The Hornwood, also known as ironwood due to its very strong wood which rarely cracks, is often used to build mallets, wheel cogs, wooden screws and pianos.
-Because this tree only grows to be 30 feet tall, due to its strong, low growing branches, this tree is perfect for climbing.
+The Hornbeam, also known as ironwood due to its very strong wood which rarely cracks, is often used to build mallets, wheel cogs, wooden screws and pianos.
+These trees do extremely well in acidic soils.

 |Latin Name||Carpinus betulus|